The International Investigations Review: Greece

 There are two sets of rules applicable to this prosecutorial cooperation.
 One applies to cooperation with EU Member States (in these cases all procedures and functions are simplified and faster).
 In all other cases, provisions for mutual assistance apply (for investigating acts or requests for information).

 Extradition of a person to another jurisdiction is possible and not uncommon.
-In typical extradition proceedings, there is a minimum set of requirements that the Greek state examines to accept or reject such requests; rejection of extradition requests is not very common.
+In typical extradition proceedings, there is a minimum set of requirements that the Greek state examines to accept or reject these requests; rejection of extradition requests is not very common.
 Examination of the extradition requirements is carried out by a court.
 Any individual whose extradition is requested may object to his or her extradition and is represented by a lawyer.
 A decision in favour of extraditing the individual is appealable.
 As a general rule, Greek citizens are not extradited to other countries.

 Extradition proceedings between EU Member States are quicker and more simplified because of the provisions of the European arrest warrant (EAW).
 The requested individual may still raise objections to his or her surrender to the requesting party, but the review is generally speedier and mainly relates to the typical requirements of an EAW issuance.
 A decision in favour of the surrender is appealable; Greek citizens may be surrendered to other EU countries following an EAW procedure, unless they are being prosecuted in Greece.